cdonnachie/app-avian-ledger/doc/apdu.md

 <!-- TODO: List all the technical limitation for each command (max limits, etc.) -->

 ### Note

-The ravencoin app currently only supports legacy APDUs
+The avian app currently only supports legacy APDUs

 ## Framework